Ultimate Guide To Nepal

 • If you are going on trekking, be sure to avoid the summer monsoon season from June to September.

-• Foreigners can’t drive a vehicle on the streets without a Nepali license.
-So, be prepared to take a public means of transportation.
+• Foreigners can’t drive a vehicle on the streets without a Nepali license, so be prepared to take public transportation.

 • Nepal’s road conditions and traffic are bad in general.
 You might face long city traffic jams and muddy and congested roads in hilly areas.
 Pay attention to road safety.